Environmental Protection Agency (EPA).

 This listing is not intended to be exhaustive, but rather provides a guide for readers regarding entities likely to be affected by this action.
 Other types of entities not listed in this unit could also be affected.
 The North American Industrial Classification System (NAICS) codes have been provided to assist you and others in determining whether this action might apply to certain entities.
 If you have any questions regarding the applicability of this action to a particular entity, consult the person listed under FOR FURTHER INFORMATION CONTACT.

-In the Federal Register of May 2, 2012 (77 FR 25954) (FRL-9346-1), EPA issued a notice pursuant to FFDCA section 408, 21 U.S.C.
-346a, announcing the filing of a pesticide petition (PP 1E7946) by Lyondell Chemical Company, 1221 McKinney Street, Houston, Texas 77010.
-The petition requested that 40 CFR 180.940(a) be amended by establishing an exemption from the requirement of a tolerance for residues of 2-methyl-1,3-propanediol (CAS Reg.
-No. 2163-42-0) when used as a component of food contact sanitizing solutions applied to all food contact surfaces in public eating places, dairy-processing equipment, and food-processing equipment and utensils.
+In the Federal Register of August 28, 2002 (67 FR 55243) (FRL-7194-6), EPA issued a notice pursuant to section 408 of FFDCA, 21 U.S.C.
+346a, announcing the filing of a pesticide petition (PP 2E6484) by Lyondell Chemical Company, 1221 McKinney Street, Suite 1600, Houston, TX 77253-2583.
+The petition requested that 40 CFR part 180 be amended by establishing an exemption from the requirement of a tolerance for residues of 2-methyl-1,3-propanediol (CAS Reg.
+No. 2163-42-0) in or on all raw agricultural commodities.
 That notice referenced a summary of the petition prepared by Lyondell Chemical Company, the petitioner, which is available in the docket, http://www.regulations.gov.
 There were no comments received in response to the notice of filing.

 Inert ingredients are all ingredients that are not active ingredients as defined in 40 CFR 153.125 and include, but are not limited to, the following types of ingredients (except when they have a pesticidal efficacy of their own): Solvents such as alcohols and hydrocarbons; surfactants such as polyoxyethylene polymers and fatty acids; carriers such as clay and diatomaceous earth; thickeners such as carrageenan and modified cellulose; wetting, spreading, and dispersing agents; propellants in aerosol dispensers; microencapsulating agents; and emulsifiers.
 The term “inert” is not intended to imply nontoxicity; the ingredient may or may not be chemically active.
 Generally, EPA has exempted inert ingredients from the requirement of a tolerance based on the low toxicity of the individual inert ingredients.